-- (1) 50 percent of the area median family income is calculated and set as the tentative four-person family income limit; - (2) if it is lower, the four-person income limit is increased to the amount at which 35 percent of it equals 85 percent of the annualized two-bedroom Section 8 FMR (this adjusts income limits upward for areas where rental housing costs are unusually high in relation to the median income); - (3) if it is higher, the four-person income limit is reduced to the amount at which 30 percent of it equals 120 percent of the two-bedroom FMR (this adjusts income limits downward for areas where rental housing costs are unusually low in relation to the median income); - (4) to minimize program management problems, income limits are being held at FY 1998 levels in areas where FMR reductions would have resulted in lower income limits; and, - (5) in no instance are income limits less than if based on the State nonmetropolitan median family income level.
+- (1) 50 percent of the area median family income is calculated and set as the tentative four-person family income limit; - (2) if it is lower, the four-person income limit is increased to the amount at which 35 percent of it equals 85 percent of the annualized two-bedroom Section 8 Fair Market Rent (this adjusts income limits upward for areas where rental housing costs are unusually high in relation to the median income); - (3) the four-person income limit is not allowed to exceed the greater of 80 percent of the U.S. median family income or the income needed to afford a two-bedroom unit renting at 100 percent of the Fair Market Rent (FMR) if 30 percent of income is used for rent (this adjusts income limits downward for areas with unusually high incomes and relatively moderate rental housing costs); - (4) to minimize program management problems, income limits are not allowed to fall below previous year levels in areas where FMR reductions would have resulted in lower income limits; and, - (5) in no instance are income limits less than if based on the State non-metropolitan median family income level.